-Centella asiatica is an herb that people can find in moisturizers and wound treatments.
-It may help with some common skin conditions, but it can cause side effects in high doses.
+Centella asiatica is an herb that people can find in moisturizers, wound treatments, and anti-aging creams.
+It may help with some common skin conditions but can cause side effects in high doses.

 Centella asiatica, or

 This article looks at what Centella asiatica is, its potential benefits for skin, and how a person can use it.
 It also covers the risks and side effects associated with the plant and lists some alternative natural products to consider.